***previously titled "A Beautiful Lie"

 Tony watched him silently, leaning forward slightly in the chair as he listened.

-"You start to wonder...how...how people with such powers and such amazing skills...could just...sit by and do...nothing while you're suffering right under their noses.
+"You start to wonder...how...how people with such powers and such amazing skills can just...sit by and do...nothing while you're suffering right under their noses.
 If...if they can do such great things...if they can save the world over and over and over again...then why couldn't they save you?"
 He paused, Tony making out the way Peter's chest seemed to heave slightly before his breathing evened out.

 Tony narrowed his eyes as he took in the boy before him, letting his words sink in as Peter glanced up at him.